TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 LedgerJournalNameIdDaily*
 ```

-Journal creation logic can be copied from my previous post - https://denistrunin.com/xpptools-createledgerjournal/, working with dimension from the following post - https://denistrunin.com/xpptools-devfindim/
+Journal creation logic can be copied from my previous post - https://denistrunin.com/xpptools-createledgerjournal/, dimension processing is from the following post - https://denistrunin.com/xpptools-devfindim/

 In our case this code is used for journal creation: